OpenTOSCA/tosca-yaml-plugins/README.md

 # Tosca Yaml Plugins

-A Theia application and an eclipse plugin.
+A theia application and an eclipse plugin.
 Both use an Xtext language server.
 This project is still work in progress.

 ## Building